Advanced Fellowships

 - Radiology

-- Large research database with immediate clinical and translational research applications, including associations with IBD genetics.
+• Large research database with immediate clinical and translational research applications, including associations with IBD genetics.

-The successful candidate will be hired as an instructor of medicine with the University of Pittsburgh | UPMC Division of Gastroentrology, Hepatology and Nutrition.
-While education, research and clinical time will be the priority for this training program, the advanced fellow will also be responsible for eight (8) weeks of attending on an inpatient gastroenterology hospital service.
+The successful candidate will serve as an instructor of medicine with the University of Pittsburgh | UPMC Division of Gastroenterology, Hepatology and Nutrition.
+While education, research and clinical time will be the priority for this training program, the advanced fellow will also be responsible for staffing a pre-negotiated number of weeks as an attending on an inpatient gastroenterology service.

-Advanced IBD Fellowship Marc Schwartz, MD |
+Advanced IBD Fellowship

-Fellowship Coordinator: Kim Luketic |
+Kim Luketic

 Contact Us